Loving Into

 One side, often west, green through winter,

-now overgrown with too many seed heads,
+now overgrown with seed heads,

 carrots lustily dusting you each time you pass,